ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 To put "having its value" precisely, it is "you can obtain a value as a result of evaluating it".
-@return@ and @break@ do not have values by themselves.
-Of course, a value is passed to the place where @return@ to, but not any values are left at the place where @return@ is written.
+`return` and `break` do not have values by themselves.
+Of course, a value is passed to the place where `return` to, but not any values are left at the place where `return` is written.
 Therefore, for example, the next expression is odd,